 It is worth mentioning that we tend to associate primary colors with children and play.
 We are introduced to them early on and see loads of kids toys fashioned using the hues.
 However, you can easily steer clear of said associations by being mindful of your type and design element choices.

 Black typography over color will give your flyer a modern feel.
 You’ll also be able to achieve high contrast within your piece, making it an attention-grabber.

 New York City isn’t the kind of place where you’d want to pick up anything off the street.
 Its busy sidewalks are covered with grit and grime.
-However, one more than one occasion, I’ve been guilty of picking up flyers with interesting graphics on them.

 If you’re feeling adventurous, create an unconventional face for your flyer, like the one above by de_form.